-- The encryption of the communications of image files, a digital signature, the IC card used for authentication, IC card reader, exclusive driver, and the function of Active Directory are not assured in this evaluation. - It is necessary to activate the setting of the enhanced security function.
+- The encryption of the communications of image files, a digital signature, the IC card used for authentication, IC card reader, exclusive driver, and the function of Active Directory are not assured in this evaluation. - The TOE supports the information deletion function of the storage medium for the measure against the leakage of information when the MFP is discarded or returned.
+However, it is not assured in this evaluation that the information of setting values such as passwords does not remain in the eMMC area where it is unable to access from the TOE (this kind of area might exist by the characteristics of the eMMC.) - It is necessary to activate the setting of the enhanced security function.
 When it is activated, a part of MFP functions cannot be used.
 Refer to the description of each setting described in "1.4.3.5 Enhanced Security Function" of the ST.